bbc/peaks.js/CONTRIBUTING.md

 * If we agree with your feature proposal, we'll work with you to develop and integrate the feature.
 But please bear with us, as we may not always be able to respond immediately.

+* Pull requests should focus on making a single change.
+Avoid combining multiple unrelated changes in a single pull request.
+This allows for easier review and increases the chance that your pull request will be accepted as is.

 * Please avoid making commits directly to your copy of the `master` branch.
 This branch is reserved for aggregating changes from other people, and for mainline development from the core contributors.
 If you commit to `master`, it's likely that your local fork will diverge from the [upstream repository](https://github.com/bbc/peaks.js).

 * Before working on a change, please ensure your local fork is up to date with the code in the upstream repository, and create a [feature branch](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) for your changes.

 * Please don't change the `version` field in [package.json](https://github.com/bbc/peaks.js/blob/master/package.json), or update [CHANGELOG.md](https://github.com/bbc/peaks.js/blob/master/CHANGELOG.md).
 We'll do that when [preparing a new release](#preparing-a-new-release).

 * Please follow the existing coding conventions, and ensure that there are no linting errors (`npm run lint`).
 The eslint config doesn't specify all our coding conventions, so please try to be consistent.
-(We realise there are some inconsistencies in the codebase already, we're slowly working to resolve them.)

 * For commit messages, please follow [these guidelines](https://chris.beams.io/posts/git-commit/), although we're not fussy about use of imperative mood vs past tense.
 In particular, avoid commit messages that include [Angular-style metadata](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit-message-header).